 - Move out early and create as much space as possible so you can see and be seen

-Nothing can replace getting some National Standard cycle training if you want help putting these tips into practice - an hour or two with an instructor can make all the difference and teach you how to negotiate many different kinds of situations.
+Nothing can replace getting some National Standard cycle training if you want help putting these tips into practice – an hour or two with an instructor can make all the difference and teach you how to negotiate many different kinds of situations.
 Some local authorities offer this for free, while others may charge a small amount.
-You can find a list of local instructors throughout the UK on our database.